Bike Trails in San Diego

 With warm weather and beautiful scenery, San Diego is perfect for exploring on two wheels, as well as two feet.
-Whether you are an ironman cyclist, an off-road champion, or simply a relaxed beach cruiser, the numerous bicycle trails in San Diego that crisscross the county are perfect for all ages and skill levels.
+Whether you are an ironman cyclist, an off-road champion, or simply a relaxed beach cruiser, the numerous bike trails in San Diego that crisscross the county are perfect for all ages and skill levels.

 Down by the Bay

 While the Mission Beach Boardwalk gets a lot more hype, it also gets a lot more bike traffic.
 For a less congested alternative, try biking along the wide sidewalks of Mission Bay’s Sail Bay.
 This U-shaped route has many beginning points, so you can park by the Mission Bay Aquatic Center or Ingraham Street and begin your route anywhere you like.
 You’ll enjoy cool ocean breezes, sweeping scenery, and plenty of spots to grab refreshments or a snack along Mission Boulevard.

 All in all, this is a great way to enjoy a bayside bike ride without the crowds of the boardwalk (Easy, great for all ages).
 Also located in Mission Bay, Fiesta Island is a popular loop ride for triathletes but is great for beginners as well.
 This 5-mile, one-way road offers beachside biking at its finest and minimal traffic, making it one of the most popular beach rides in San Diego (Easy to Intermediate if it gets windy, great for kids).